phalcon/documentation/docs/tutorial-vokuro.md

 The view contains a conditional at the top, checking whether there have been any errors in our form, and if there were, it attaches the `is-invalid` CSS class to the element.
 This class puts a nice red border by the element, highlighting the error and showing the message.

-After that we have regular HTML tags with the relevant styling.
+After that, we have regular HTML tags with the relevant styling.
 In order to display the HTML code of each element we need to call `render()` on the `form` with the relevant element name.
 Also note that we also call `form.label()` with the same element name, so that we can create respective `<label>` tags.

 At the end of the view we render the `CSRF` hidden field as well as the submit button `Sign Up`.

 ### Post
-As mentioned above, once the user fills the form and clicks the `Sign Up` button, the form will _self post_ i.e. it will post the data on the same controller and action (in our case `/session/signup`).
+As mentioned above, once the user fills out the form and clicks the `Sign Up` button, the form will _self post_ i.e. it will post the data on the same controller and action (in our case `/session/signup`).
 The action now needs to process this posted data:

 ```php
 <?php